 Falconry in Austria

 Two seats of aristocratic families in Lower Austria are the ideal sites to experience falconry.
 At Rosenburg Castle, eagles, buzzards, falcons and even vultures demonstrate their flying skills, and the castle museum features an exhibition on the history of falconry.
-Waldreichs Castle is home to the Lower Austrian Falconry and Bird of Prey Centre - along with its hunting falcon yard which features flight demonstrations using lures, a falconry museum, and an owl park which is unique in Austria.
+Waldreichs Castle is home to the Lower Austrian Falconry and Bird of Prey Centre, along with its hunting falcon yard which features flight demonstrations, a falconry museum, and an owl park.
 Under the guidance of master falconer Josef Hiebeler, a European model institution for breeding birds of prey and for scientific issues has been established.
-The Golden Eagle centre, in particular, is fascinating.
-Along with this, Waldreichs is a falconer training centre.
+The Golden Eagle Centre is particularly fascinating.
+Waldreichs is also a falconer training centre.

-Hohenwerfen Castle Salzburg - Flight Displays and Museum
+Salzburg's Hohenwerfen Fortress - Flight Displays and Museum

-The Hohenwerfen Castle in Salzburg is home to the Austrian Falconry Museum and a falconry adventure experience.
+Hohenwerfen Fortress in Salzburg is home to the Austrian Falconry Museum and a falconry adventure experience.
 Flight demonstrations are staged daily.